-List rule number (WAC), if known: 314-55 -020, 314-55-080 X I am requesting the following change: Currently, the following rules seem to offer no clear path for LCB to revoke a medica endorsement in the absence of voluntary and affirmative action by the licensee.
-X This change is needed because: There are too many licensees holding medical endorsements they are not meeting the requirements for, and actually removing those endorsements is unduly burdensome.
-The effect of this rule change will be: To save everyone a lot of work.
+2. AMEND RULE - I am requesting the agency to change an existing rule.
+List rule number (WAC), if known: 314-55-020, 314-55-080 Currently, the following rules seem to offer no clear path for LCB to revoke a medical endorsement in the absence of voluntary and affirmative action by the licensee.
+X I am requesting the following change: endorsement in the absence of voluntary and animitative action by the needsee.
+There are too many licensees holding medical endorsements they are not meeting the requirements for, and actually removing those endorsements is unduly burdensome.
+To save everyone a lot of work.
 To make adherence to the standard more clear.
-The effect of this rule change will be:
+X The effect of this rule change will be: The rule is not clearly or simply stated: